Zero waste stores around the world

 120 00 Praha 2

-You wont see them if you just pass the building.
-I couldn´t find them on my first attempt.
+Bez Obalu is a little hidden.
+You won’t see them if you just pass the building.
+I couldn’t find them on my first attempt.
 You need to look out for a door to the backyard where theres a green sign and then ring the bell.
-Theyll open the door for you.
-Its a small shop, but they have a lot of bulk to offer.
-From lentils, nuts, dried fruits, oats, cookies, etc....
+They’ll buzz the door open for you.
+It’s a small shop, but they have a lot of bulk to offer.
+From lentils, nuts, dried fruits, oats, cookies, etc….

-In the north german town Kiel, theres another great Zero Waste Store.
-The first Zero Waste Store in Germany!
+In the north german town Kiel, you will find the first Zero Waste Store that opened in Germany in 2014 already!
 The owner opened it after she attended a Bea Johnson Event!
 How awesome.
-Opened in 2014.

 Awesome range of products.
 From grains, herbs, oil, Whisky, sausages, cheese, chocolate, fresh produce, you will find everything in this little gem.